ncsa/MayomicsVC/README.md

 <details>
 <summary>
- <b>Modularity:</b> Subdivides the workflow into individual parts indepandant from each other
+ <b>Modularity:</b> Subdivides the workflow into individual parts independent from each other

  </summary>
-Due to the complexity of the variant calling workflow, we break it up into modules to make it as easy to develop and maintain as possible.Thus, each bioinformatics step is its own module.WDL makes this easy by defining "tasks" and "workflows."
+Due to the complexity of the variant calling workflow, we break it up into modules to make it as easy to develop and maintain as possible.
+Thus, each bioinformatics step is its own module.
+WDL makes this easy by defining "tasks" and "workflows."
 Tasks in our case wrap individual bioinformatics steps.
 These individual tasks are strung together into a master workflow: e.g. Germline or Somatic.

-Below given are the reasons for a modular design:
+Below are the reasons for a modular design:
 * Flexibility:
     * Can execute any part of the workflow
     * Useful for testing or after failure